Slip-and-Fall Accident? Here’s What to Do

 Don’t Delay Getting Medical Assistance

 Even if you didn’t obtain an obvious injury like a broken or fractured bone, it is crucial to seek medical help immediately following a slip-and-fall accident.
 You might first believe that you’re fine, but it is very common for slip-and-fall victims to feel much worse the days following the accident.
-You might have internal medical issues that need to be addressed, but those symptoms might not present until hours or even days after the initial incident.
+You might have internal medical issues that need to be addressed.
+Sometimes those symptoms don’t present themselves until hours or even days after the initial incident.

 Holding off on getting medical care can negatively impact the outcome of your case.
-Have a medical professional evaluate and treat you as soon as possible and ask for a copy of their observations and all of the tests that were performed.
-You should also take your own photos of any obvious injuries like bleeding, cuts, bruises, and broken bones to further prove that you were harmed.
+Have a medical professional evaluate and treat you ASAP.
+Ask them for a copy of their observations, plus all of the tests they performed on you.
+Take photos of any obvious injuries like bleeding, cuts, bruises, and broken bones to further prove that you were harmed.
 Give all this documentation to your lawyer to assist with your case.

 Track Any and All Expenses

 You should also keep records of any expenses you incur that are related to the slip-and-fall accident.
 This includes any medical care you might receive such as emergency room visits, surgery, follow-ups, x-rays, physical therapy, etc. Taking time off work to fully recover?
 Depending on your case, you could be compensated for those lost wages.
-Additionally, if your injury is so severe that you have been unable to work in the same manner as you did before the incident, you may also be able to sue the property owner for your future lost income.
+Additionally, what happens if your severly injured and are unable to work in the same manner as you did before?
+Well its plausible that you can sue the property owner for future lost income.

-You may also be able to obtain compensation for any serious pain and suffering that was inflicted upon you due to the accident.
-The best way to know what you might be eligible to pursue is to contact a personal injury lawyer in Bakersfield.
+You can obtain compensation for any serious pain and suffering that was inflicted upon you due to the accident.
+The best way to know what your eligible for is contact a personal injury lawyer in Bakersfield.

 Get Legal Help in Bakersfield

-It’s in your best interest to hire a lawyer as soon as possible after a slip and fall on someone else’s property.
-Your lawyer can review the circumstances of your specific case, protect your rights under personal injury law, and work to get you the compensation that you deserve.
+Hire a lawyer as soon as possible after a slip and fall on someone else’s property.
+Your lawyer reviews your case, protect your rights under personal injury law, and works to compensate you.
 Keep in mind that California has a statute of limitations—from 6 months to 2 years—on filing a personal injury case, so you need to act promptly to have a better chance at achieving a settlement for your injuries.

 Should you experience a serious injury following a slip and fall, don’t delay in getting legal representation.
 Contact the Law Office of Kyle W. Jones in Bakersfield for a comprehensive case assessment.
-We’ll work hard to get you the compensation that you’re entitled to under personal injury law.
+We work hard for our clients to compensation them with the maximum amount that their entitled to under personal injury law.